sara-sabr/ITStrategy/_posts/en/2020-05-20-Team-Topologies-Whitelisting-app.md

 ![Final Government Team Topologies Model]({{ site.baseurl }}/assets/images/TTBlog-Figure4.PNG) _Figure 4_

 To make this easier to view we have removed details from the initial model, though it still applies.
-For example, the method of communication, though long term the interactions between teams should strive to be XaaS.
+For example, the method of communication, though long term the interactions between teams should strive to be through automated means.
 That is, the interactions between teams are automated as a service that is provided to other teams.
 Further, there is the possibility to add enabling teams to the vertical teams identified here.

 ## Why